JSRaffing/fpds/README.md

 # Federal Procurement Data System
-### This project is demonstrating an exploratory analysis of two sets of data retrieved via api call.
-One set of data is from the year 2023 and the other is from the year 2024.
+### This project is demonstrating an exploratory analysis in Jupyter Notebook of two sets of data retrieved from the FPDS via api call.
+One set of data is from the "Fiscal Year" 2023 and the other is from the "Fiscal Year" 2024

 ## Libraries Used:
 ### Pandas